turnertg/solr-rpm/README.md

 4. Issuing `systemctl stop solr-server` after `solr stop` will fail the stop process and will only clean the PID file.
 You can normally start after that.

+## Directory tree

+1. All configs (except that of embeded Jetty), including cores, lives in `/etc/solr`.
+2. Unlike the distribution, data is supposed to live in `/srv/solr` so that you can have configs completely separate from data and have data live on some other drive/partition if need be.
+Upstream Solr distribution tightly couples where cores configs and its data lives.
+3. Constants/environment variables are defined in `/etc/default/solr.in.sh`.
+4. SystemD definition lives at `/lib/systemd/system/solr-server.service`.
+5. Binaries live in `/usr/local/solr-<version>` with `/usr/local/solr`
+pointing to it as a symlink.
+6. `solr` and `post` scripts are packaged and live in `/usr/local/bin`.
+Because of their path, these scripts will be available after installation.
+Please see notes regarding using `solr start` and `solr stop` in previous section.

 ## Notes for packagers